Path-Check/paper-cred/SPECIFICATION.md

 ```
 cred:type:version:signatureHex.keyId?payload
 ```
-The payload should be represented as a series of uppercased, percent-encoded values delimited by the slash (`/`) character.
+The payload should be represented as a series of **uppercased**, **percent-encoded** values delimited by the slash (`/`) character.
 The serialization order is defined in each type of payload specification and key names are omitted.

 ## URI Example